 Benchmark the best deal

-It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.
+It's important to have a factual arsenal at your fingertips before you pick up the phone, so do your homework.

-Research the deals, discounts and codes that your provider and its competitors offer to act as a basis for negotiation.
-Our Cheap Broadband guide has the best buys, and you can sign up to our weekly email to get the latest offers.
+Research the deals and discounts your provider and its competitors offer as the basis for negotiation.
+Compare broadband, phone and digital TV to find the best buys and you can sign up to our weekly email to get the latest offers.

 Get through to the retentions department

 If you're coming to the end of your contract, or are out of it, you're wielding a powerhouse weapon: loyalty.
 Tell them you want to move to a new provider and it'll automatically lead to a 'why are you leaving?' chat.

 The customer service person should put you through to the 'customer retentions' department – aka the Holy Grail of haggling – where the operators have serious discount-giving power.
 (NB: This department might be called 'disconnections' externally, but make no mistake, customer retention is its job.)

 Aggression or anger will just put their back up.
 You're asking for a discount, and they're just as much within their right not to give it as you are to leave.
 Aim for polite, firm and non-combative.